 Feeding America is the nation's largest charitable hunger-relief organization.
 It's a Network of more than 200 Member food banks and food-rescue organizations serving all 50 states, the District of Columbia, and Puerto Rico.
-The Feeding America network secures and distributes nearly 2 billion pounds of donated food and grocery products annually.
+The Feeding America network secures and distributes donated food and grocery products to those in need.
 Click here for more information

 The Emergency Food Assistance Program (TEFAP)

 The purpose of this program is to provide food to low income households, supplementing other food assistance programs and purchased foods.
 Members of the Federation of Virginia Foodbanks handle these foods in our state.

 The Federation of Virginia Food Banks is a state association of food banks affiliated with Feeding America.
 The Federation is composed of the 7 regional Virginia and Washington DC food banks, consisting of facilities in 14 strategic locations.
 The Federation is a 501(c)(3) nonprofit corporation created to support the food banks in providing food, funding, education, advocacy, and awareness services and programs throughout the Commonwealth.

 Home-Delivered Nutrition Services

 This program is targeted to persons 60 and over who are homebound, and their spouses, regardless of age.
 Priority is given to those in the greatest economic or social need.
 Call the local Aging Agency.